koros33/Product-guides/README.md

 ## ✍🏽 Author

-Maintained by **Koros** passionate about technical writing and developer experience.
+Maintained by **Koros** passionate about technical writing and  developer & user experience.